nicktrimborn/4/exercises/07/questions.md

 to the OS.
 * It contains material that helps the OS find the underlying file structure (Pipe, directory, regular disk file block/character device file

 #### Struct file
 * struct file structure is actually a higher level of file description that represents an open file in the kernel and which relies on the lower struct_inode
-* It is used as generic structure that represent and open file and provices set a functions related to method one can perform on the underlying file structure.
+* It is used as generic structure that represent and open file and provices a set of functions related to methods one can perform on the underlying file structure.
 * Such methods are open, write , seek, read, select

 #### Differences (device node vs regular file)
 ##### Device node:
-* correspond to resources that have already been allocated by the operating system Kernel
+* Correspond to resources that have already been allocated by the operating system Kernel
-* identified by a major number (device driver) and a minor number(devices), which are stored as part of the structure of a node
+* Identified by a major number (device driver) and a minor number(devices), which are stored as part of the structure of a node
-* major number identifies the device driver and the minor number identifies a particular device (possibly out of many) that the driver controls, and is passed to the driver as an argument
+* Major number identifies the device driver and the minor number identifies a particular device (possibly out of many) that the driver controls, and is passed to the driver as an argument

 ##### Regular file:
 * User read/writeable
 * Supports various formats
 * Kernel memory not allocated

 #### Similarity
-* device nodes are accessed using standard system calls and treated like regular files
+* Device nodes are accessed using standard system calls and treated like regular files

 ## 6. Which parts of our LKM code are potentially running in parallel?
 Which parts could interact in a conflicting way?
 Make a few concrete examples of conditions in which conflicts in concurrency may arise.
 #### Parallel execution and conflicts
-* need to protect members of irqgen_data from concurrent access to protect the data integrity
+* Need to protect members of irqgen_data from concurrent access to protect the data integrity
 * As interruts are generating intr_handled, total_handled, latencies, wp and rp are changing
-* at the same time they are trying to be accessed in cdev read, and sysfs _show functions
+* At the same time they are trying to be accessed in cdev read, and sysfs _show functions
-* need to use spinlocks to ensure access read/write sequence is not affected
+* Need to use spinlocks to ensure access read/write sequence is not affected

 #### specifically:
     u32 *intr_handled;